 Want to know how to cure cough in your child?
-Here are a few other ways you can try after speaking with your doctor:
+Here are a few other remedies you can try after speaking with your doctor:

 - Mix 2 tsp of honey with a pinch of white pepper and let your child take it three times a day.

-- White pepper and honey mixed together can also be used to help with your kid’s cough.
-Just add a small pinch of the fine white pepper powder to a teaspoon of honey and give this remedy three times a day
+- White pepper and honey, together, can also be used to help with your kid’s cough.
+Just add a small pinch of the fine white pepper powder to a teaspoon of honey and give this remedy three times a day.

 The above natural remedies are effective for both kids and adults.
-Before you give any of these to your children make sure that they are not allergic to any of the ingredient.
+Before you give any of these to your children, make sure that they are not allergic to any of the ingredients.

 Including the following food items in your child’s diet can also prove beneficial to treat cough:

-- Food rich in vitamin A and Vitamin B is beneficial to eliminate cough.
+- Food rich in vitamins A and B is beneficial to eliminate cough.

-- Healthy immune is important to eliminate cough and therefore green leafy vegetables is a must.
+- Healthy immune is important to eliminate cough, and therefore green leafy vegetables are a must.